jackiehjm/stx-docs/doc/source/operations/storage_migration_from_ceph_to_rook.rst

 #.
 Edit pv and pvc provisioner

-    For already created pv and pvc in openstack, if stx-openstack application is applied before migration, change the provsioner to kube-system.rbd.csi.ceph.com from rbd/ceph.com, as csi pod will provide csi service to K8s.
+    For already created pv and pvc in openstack, if |prefix|-openstack application is applied before migration, change the provsioner to kube-system.rbd.csi.ceph.com from rbd/ceph.com, as csi pod will provide csi service to K8s.

 #.
 Update keyring and conf file on controller-0, controler-1

     For k8s pv, it will use host /etc/ceph/keyring for ceph cluster access, update folder /etc/ceph/ with containerized ceph cluster.

 #.
-Update helm override value for application stx-openstack
+Update helm override value for application |prefix|-openstack

     Update helm override value for cinder, to change provisoner from rbd/ceph.com to kube-system.rbd.csi.ceph.com.

 #.
 Edit secret ceph-admin to update keyring

     Update keyring in ceph-admin

 #.
-Re-apply application stx-openstack
+Re-apply application |prefix|-openstack

 ------------------
 Guide Step by Step